RAP-group/guidelines/CODE_OF_CONDUCT.md

 - Publishing others' private information, such as a physical or electronic address, without explicit permission
 - Other conduct which could reasonably be considered inappropriate in a professional setting

+## Lab meetings

+Lab meetings will occur weekly.
+Attendance is required and it is imperative that you come prepared.
+I will notify you of changes to the schedule at least a day in advance.
+In addition, I will meet individually with graduate students on a weekly basis to discuss progress on top of weekly lab meetings.
+The timing of these meetings may change depending on projects, pending publications, and your graduate defense.
+We will address this as needed.

+## Lab Documents

+It is your responsibility to maintain a detailed, organized, and accurate record of your research.
+Lab notebooks are lab property and therefore must be maintained to a standard where they can be interpreted by others.
+Any computer code that you generate must be properly documented and reproducible.
+Expect that all of your code will be published alongside manuscripts.
+All raw data, metadata, analyzed data, manuscripts, figures, and coding developed in the lab are required to be available on a shared drive and/or cloud.

 ## Scope

 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
 Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

 ## Attribution

-This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4, available at [http://contributor-covenant.org/version/1/4][version], and also borrows from [dasaderi COC templates](https://github.com/dasaderi/CoC_templates/blob/master/lab_manifesto_template.md) and [WhitakerLab](https://github.com/WhitakerLab/WhitakerLabProjectManagement/blob/master/CODE_OF_CONDUCT.md).
+This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4, available at [http://contributor-covenant.org/version/1/4][version], and also borrows from [dasaderi COC templates](https://github.com/dasaderi/CoC_templates/blob/master/lab_manifesto_template.md) and [Whitaker Lab Project Management](https://github.com/WhitakerLab/WhitakerLabProjectManagement/blob/master/CODE_OF_CONDUCT.md) by Dr. Kirstie Whitaker and the Whitaker Lab team, used under CC BY 4.0.

+The RAP Group Guide is licensed under CC BY 4.0 by Joseph Casillas.

 [homepage]: http://contributor-covenant.org
 [version]: http://contributor-covenant.org/version/1/4/